dnordstrom/dnordstrom.github.io/content/notes/firefox-sidebar-width.md

 }
 ```

-Restart Firefox and we're done.
+Restart Firefox and we're done!

-To remove the maximum and minimum widths, add a couple of lines:
+Let's add two lines to remove any dumb-ass size restrictions as well:

 ```css
 #sidebar {